Why Your Grandma Didn’t Take a Prenatal But You Should.

 It sounds funny, but it's true.
 While the cleanliness of modern food practices can be helpful for avoiding foodborne illness, the way we clean so much of the dirt off of our produce also means that we are cleaning off some of the good bacteria.
 Now, we certainly want to wash hands and clean produce that was sitting on store shelves (and probably picked over and touched by a bunch of people before you), but the problem lies more in the scrubbing and cleaning of foods before they even hit the shelves.

 See, the earth is full of bacteria, and it’s where we used to get most of our probiotics before they came bottled on shelves.
 But because of the mass growing and processing of produce that happens now, our food ends up squeaky clean and we end up far removed from the dirt and its friendly organisms that can help populate our own microbiomes.
+So we have to supplement with a good pre/probiotic.

 Our ancestors also used fermenting as a way to preserve foods.
 The bacteria that naturally results was (and still is) great for the gut.